AndrewGuerrero/ng-caryll/content/more_effective_cpp.md

 ### Item 13: Catch `exception`s by reference

-When writing a `catch` clause, there are three different ways to `catch` an `exception`:
+An `exception` my be `catch` by:

-- by pointer
+- pointer
-- by value
+- value
-- by reference
+- reference

-`exception`s should always be caught by reference.
+Always use `catch` by reference.

 #### `catch` by pointer

 Objects must exist after leaving scope.
-One way to `throw`, is to declare a `global` or `static` `exception`
+One way to meet this condition is to declare a `global` or `static` `exception`.

 ``` cpp
 void someFunction()